vincentlabelle/dumpy/README.md

-# dummy
+# dumpy

-`dummy` is intended to be used (by me) as a template for new Python packages.
+`dumpy` is intended to be used (by me) as a template for new Python packages.